Breakfast Hot Chocolate

 Soaking your oats overnight makes the nutrients easier for your body to utilize.
 The butter provides important nutrients as well as beneficial fat.

 Soak 1/2 cup of oats and a tablespoon of ground almonds in enough almond milk or water to cover and then leave overnight.
-In the morning add a tiny pinch of sea salt and 10g of unsalted butter.
+In the morning add 10g of unsalted butter.
 Gently warm through until the butter has melted, stirring in additional almond milk or water as you go to get the texture you like.
 Add stevia drops to taste.

-Add cinnamon, lightly dry-fried and crushed nuts, blueberries and/or a sprinkling of chia seeds if liked.
+Add cinnamon, ginger, lightly dry-fried and crushed nuts, blueberries and/or a sprinkling of chia seeds if liked.

 Quick Fry Up